splunk/public-o11y-docs/logs/logviews.rst

 * Delete

 You can only edit the contents of your logs chart by updating the query you derived it from in Log Observer.
 Select :strong:`View in Log Observer` to see and edit your logs chart in Log Observer.
 In Log Observer, you can update the logs chart's filters, including field aliases.
-See :ref:`Align log views with metrics charts on the same dashboard <field-aliasing>` to learn more.
+See :ref:`Align logs charts with metrics charts on the same dashboard <field-aliasing>` to learn more.

 For more information on the actions you can take from the :strong:`Chart actions` menu, see :ref:`work-with-charts`.